hacker1024/Asus-Z87-C-Hackintosh/README.md

 6. Add `\EFI\OC\OpenCore.efi` (or, alternatively, `\EFI\refind\refind_x64.efi`, if you want to [dual boot](#dual-booting)) as a UEFI boot option with a tool like `bcfg` in an EFI shell or `efibootmgr` on Linux.
 7. Set the UEFI settings described below.
 8. Power management is configured for maximum performance.
 This may be changed by swapping out the `CPUFriendDataProvider` kext.
+9. For better color quality, consult the [EDID documentation](EDIDs).

 ### Required UEFI settings